DCAN-Labs/bids-tryworks/docs/rushmore.md

-# Rushmore/Standard Bidsgui2 SOP
+# Rushmore/Standard bids-tryworks SOP
-This document contains specific information related to bidsgui2 as installed on rushmore under user firmmproc.
+This document contains specific information related to bids-tryworks as installed on rushmore under user firmmproc.
 All information is current as of 2020-03-18 (AG)
 The following details are documented below:
-- Starting Bidsgui2 on rushmore
+- Starting bids-tryworks on rushmore
-- Indexing the Dicom Data Base for Bidsgui2 on rushmore
+- Indexing the Dicom Data Base for bids-tryworks on rushmore
-- Launching and Navigating to Bidsgui2 on rushmore
+- Launching and Navigating to bids-tryworks on rushmore

 ## Starting the App
 ### First Setup
-0) Collect source code: `git clone https://gitlab.com/Fair_lab/bidsgui2`
+0) Collect source code: `git clone https://gitlab.com/Fair_lab/bids-tryworks`
 1) cd into cloned dir
 2) copy sample.env file to .env `cp sample.env .env`
 3) fill out the other side of the variable assignments in your `.env` file.
 Docker compose will look in this file for values corresponding to `${VALUE}` in your `.env` file. eg:
     ```bash
-    # code folder var, aka where the top level of bidsgui2 is.
+    # code folder var, aka where the top level of bids-tryworks is.
     CODE_FOLDER=
     # Folder containing dicoms to index/convert
     BASE_DICOM_DIR=